luhis/luhis.github.io/src/blog/moq-fluent-assertions.md

 Clearly `myObj1` and `myObj2` have different reference equality (as they are the product of separate new statements), but they have the same values inside, so can be considered equivalent to each other.
 This is very handy, as it allows us to easily make assertions about the values of an object, this is especially useful when the object is instantiated inside the function we are testing, as we cannot mock it.

 Often we have similar issues when setting up Moqs.
 We want to ensure the values of the object passed into the function, but we cannot know the reference of the object.
-This leads to the use of `It.IsAny<object>()` or `It.Is<object>(a => a.Foo == "Bar")`, which is quick, but is not very specific.
+This leads to the use of `csharp¬It.IsAny<object>()` or `csharp¬It.Is<object>(a => a.Foo == "Bar")`, which is quick, but is not very specific.
 We can use the nuget
 [FluentAssertions.ArgumentMatchers.Moq](https://github.com/ronaldbosma/FluentAssertions.ArgumentMatchers.Moq) to help.

 ```csharp